birdbathDWD/PyBathSpectra/README.md

 ### Contents
 The *PyBathSpectra* repository contains Python code and example files for multimodal postprocessing of Doppler spectra recorded with DWD's operational C-band radar (vertically pointing) birdbath scan, as described by Gergely et al. (2022, 2024).

 All postprocessing methods are included in the `pybathspectra` package.
-The postprocessing routine for a birdbath scan can be executed by running `postprocessing.py` with the desired postprocessing settings that are specified in `postprocessing_config.yaml`.
+The postprocessing routine can be executed by running `postprocessing.py` with the desired postprocessing settings that are specified in `postprocessing_config.yaml`.
 The `input` folder is a collection of birdbath-scan example data; the `output` folder collects all numerical results and plots for visualizing the different steps of the postprocessing chain.
 ### License
 Distributed under the MIT License.
 See `LICENSE` for more information.
 ## Getting started